What is OPVault?

 Data integrity checks

 The OPVault format is tamper resistant.
-A Message Authentication Code or MAC derived from your Master Password is used to check that your data hasn’t been modified, either by accident or maliciously.
+A Message Authentication Code or MAC derived from your vault password is used to check that your data hasn’t been modified, either by accident or maliciously.
 This defends against what are called Chosen Ciphertext Attacks (CCA) and also against other mischief that can be done through tampering with your data.

 For those who love details, all encryption is now authenticated encryption using an Encrypt-then-MAC construction with HMAC-SHA256.
 Most associated data is also subject to integrity checks using HMAC-SHA256.